 What is an Insulin Pump and How Does it Work?

-Medically reviewed by Dr. Jordan Pinsker, Vice President & Medical Director, Tandem Diabetes Care.
+Medically reviewed by Dr. Jordan Pinsker, Chief Medical Officer, Tandem Diabetes Care.

 An insulin pump is a device that can directly administer insulin to the body for someone who is living with type 1 diabetes or type 2 diabetes and requires insulin therapy.
 Insulin pumps are considered an alternative insulin therapy method to multiple daily injections (MDI), insulin pens, or inhaled insulin.